lsanry/learngit/readme.txt

-Git is a versino control system git is a good version
+Git is a versino control system git is a good version2